 Beartooth Highway Camping & Campgrounds

 Camping along the Beartooth Highway is a memorable experience.
 The quiet solitude you experience can be a once-in-a-lifetime event and is something you will never forget.
 Many of the campgrounds are at high altitudes where the night skies light up with the full majesty of the milky way on display.
 If you have the opportunity you should plan to spend time camping in this special place.

 There are 17 Forest Service campgrounds located on or near the Beartooth Highway.
-Every one is a treat for campers but there are differences between them.
+Each is a treat for campers but there are differences between them.
 Only hard-sided campers are allowed in some, others are located on or near special attractions.
-Some have reservations and others are first-come, first, served.
+Some have reservations and others are first-come, first-served.
 To help you find the campground that is best for you we have prepared our Guide to Beartooth Highway Camping and Campgrounds.
 Be sure to check this out if you are planning to camp on the Beartooth.

 Chief Joseph Scenic Highway

 Continuing on, Highway 212 reaches its only significant intersection when it is joined by Wyoming Route 296 also called the Chief Joseph Scenic Highway.
 This road follows the Clarks Fork of the Yellowstone River as it begins its dramatic rush downward.
 The Chief Joseph Scenic Highway is another truly spectacular drive.
 It travels through breathtaking scenery as it drops downward toward Cody Wyoming.
 The Chief Joseph Scenic Highway is 47 miles in length and joins US 120 about 17 miles north of Cody.

 I run out of adjectives to describe how impressive all of the roads I’m writing about are.
 If you have a chance to explore the Chief Joseph Scenic Highway take it.
 Along the way, you will experience a drive across Wyoming’s tallest bridge, the Sunlight Creek Bridge which spans its namesake creek.
 This is actually quite a short bridge but the drop below is impressive – about 300 feet straight down.
-If you continue on the Chief Joseph Scenic Highway you will enjoy great mountain scenery as you make your way towards Cody.
+Continuing down the Chief Joseph Scenic Highway you’ll be treated to spectacular mountain scenery as you make your way toward Cody.